isee2697/bricr-spa/README.md

 It will generate TS types based on src/api/schema.graphql.
 It will create all required query and mutation hooks.

+### `npm run styleguidist:serve`

+It will open our styleguide with all ready to use components and its readme.

+### `npm run styleguidist:build`

+Build styleguidist to html page

 ### `npm run coverage`

 Launches the test runner in the coverage report generation mode.<br />